VSepaha/FrostgatePenitentiary/README.md

 - Create camera movement to move with the player with the player in the center - Done
 - Expand the tiled map to get desired map size and design it for the prison
 - UI will be able to move with the camera and make changes based on interactions - Done
-- Objects will be placed efficiently on the map
+- Objects will be placed efficiently on the map - Done
 - AI will be much better with better algorithms implemented - Done
 - New NPC characters - Done
 - Add the skill system with its own UI